MArramdani/Wakfu.how/README.md

 ---
 To do:

-- reverify the json file

 - Update categories

+- Add subcategories

 - Fix descriptions with many of same X

 - Download Icons

+- Add runes filter